k9securityio/k9-cdk/README.md

 * [Templatized Key Policy](examples/generated.key-policy.json)
 * [KeyPolicy attribute of Key resource in CFn template](examples/K9Example.template.json)

+## Specialized Use Cases

+k9-cdk can be configured to support specialized use cases, including:
+* [Public Bucket](docs/use-case-public-bucket.md) - Publicaly readable objects, least privilege for all other actions

 ## Local Development and Testing

 The high level build commands for this project are driven by `make`: